Email spoofing: Malicious use of spoofing

 In this case, even if Bob's system detects the incoming mail as containing malware, he sees the source as being Charlie, even though it really came from Alice's computer.
 Meanwhile, Alice may remain unaware that her computer has been infected, and Charlie does not know anything about it at all, unless he receives an error message from Bob.

-How does email spoofing differ from spam and email phishing?

-The main difference between spam and a spoofed message is that spammers don't edit email headers to pretend the email was sent from someone else.
-Both phishing and spoofing emails aim to trick someone to believe the message was sent from a legitimate sender.
-However, the main phishers' intent is to compromise user personal and financial information, while spoofing emails is just one of the ways they use to do so.